Chart Color Schemes

 Population growth drivers in South Hedland are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, South Hedland's estimated population is around 12,738 as of Nov 2025.
-This reflects an increase of 1,692 people (15.3%) since the 2021 Census, which reported a population of 11,046 people.
-The change was inferred from the resident population of 12,655 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 28 validated new addresses since the Census date.
-This level of population equates to a density ratio of 572 persons per square kilometer.
-South Hedland's growth exceeded the national average (9.7%) since the 2021 census, along with its SA3 area, marking it as a growth leader in the region.
-Population growth was primarily driven by natural growth contributing approximately 56.99999999999999% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of South Hedland as of February 2026 is around 12,741 people.
+This reflects an increase of 1,695 people since the 2021 Census, which reported a population of 11,046 people in the suburb.
+The change is inferred from the resident population of 12,655 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 31 validated new addresses since the Census date.
+This level of population equates to a density ratio of 572 persons per square kilometer in South Hedland.
+The suburb's growth rate of 15.3% since the 2021 census exceeded the national average of 9.9%.
+Population growth for South Hedland was primarily driven by natural growth, contributing approximately 56.99999999999999% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-Considering projected demographic shifts, South Hedland is expected to grow by 1,526 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 11.3% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering projected demographic shifts, South Hedland is expected to grow by 1,526 persons to 2041, reflecting an increase of 11.3% in total over the 17 years.

 Frequently Asked Questions - Population